hussainweb/drupalqa/README.md

 DockerHub repository: [https://hub.docker.com/r/hussainweb/drupalqa](https://hub.docker.com/r/hussainweb/drupalqa)

-This image currently only supports Debian along with 8.0, 8.1, and 8.2.
-PHP 7.x images are available but no longer supported by the [upstream image](https://github.com/jakzal/phpqa/).
+This image currently only supports Debian along with 8.2, 8.3, and 8.4.
+Older images are available but no longer supported by the [upstream image](https://github.com/jakzal/phpqa/).

 ### Debian